maisiesadler53/Distributed_gol/README.md

 The lab sheets included the use of a timer.
 Now using a ticker, report the number of cells that are still alive *every 2 seconds*.
 To report the count use the `AliveCellsCount` event.

-Test your code using `go test -v`.
+Test your code using `go test -v -run=TestAlive`.

 ### Step 4

 Implement logic to output the state of the board after all turns have completed as a PGM image.

-Test your code using `go run . -turns=...`.
-Inspect the output files and ensure they are correct.
+Test your code using `go test -v -run=TestPgm`.
+Finally, run `go test -v` and make sure all tests are passing.

 ### Step 5